| Energy Category | Projects | Included Technologies |

 |---|---|---|

-| Review process type | Available | CE, EA, and EIS populated for clean and fossil projects |
+| Review process type | Complete | CE, EA, and EIS populated for clean and fossil projects |

-| Technology group | Available | Derived from NEPATEC project-type labels |
+| Technology group | Complete | Derived from NEPATEC project-type labels |

-| CE citations | Available | Parsed and normalized from document-level CE categories |
+| CE citations | Complete | Parsed and normalized from document-level CE categories |

-| Geography | Available | State and county fields are exploded from project metadata; multi-state projects can count in multiple states |
+| Geography | Complete | State and county fields are exploded from project metadata; multi-state projects can count in multiple states |

-| Geothermal vs. oil and gas | Available | Dedicated comparison output includes review-rate bars, all-state stacked shares, and a state geothermal-share map |
+| Geothermal vs. oil and gas | Complete | Dedicated comparison output includes review-rate bars, all-state stacked shares, and a state geothermal-share map |

 | NEPA trigger | Partial | Deliverable 1 trigger classifications cover clean-energy projects; fossil projects currently have NULL trigger values |